swyxio/brain/A - Writing/The Investment Case for Temporal.md

 ### Assessing potential

-Temporal can reach this stage with just the existing open source software, but it must be complemented by a fully generally available cloud service equally capable of handling individual developers as it is large enterprises like Snap (now a [public customer](https://docs.temporal.io/blog/series-b-press)).
-We haven't seen what kind of growth a fully unfettered cloud service is capable of, even in terms of mature account expansion, much less being able to take on all the inbound interest, nor its ability to convert trial/free tier users.
+Temporal can reach this stage with just the existing open source software, but it must be complemented by a generally available cloud service equally capable of handling individual developers as it is large enterprises like Snap (now a [public customer](https://docs.temporal.io/blog/series-b-press)).
+Since Temporal Cloud isn't yet GA, we haven't seen what kind of growth a it's capable of, even in terms of mature account expansion, much less being able to take on all the inbound interest, nor its ability to convert trial/free tier users.

-The primary risk to Temporal reaching this milestone is the inability to build a satisfactory Cloud service in a reasonable time frame.
+The primary risk to Temporal reaching this milestone is its ability to build a satisfactory Cloud service in a reasonable time frame.
 It must move fast to build out all the table stakes accoutrements of the [Enterprise Ready](https://enterpriseready.io/) stack, while not losing customer data or experiencing fatal downtime or security breaches.

-Sales don't even have to be particularly international yet (Hashicorp was 75% domestic at IPO, with Confluent 68% and Gitlab 83%), but will probably need to develop both geographically and vertically - the [top listed usecases](https://temporal.io/use-cases) are each large categories on their own, with significant (e.g. government, finance, healthcare, energy and industrials) verticals not yet represented, and there are [more](https://web.archive.org/web/20210428212024/temporal.io/usecases) not yet fully developed.
+Sales don't even have to be particularly international yet (Hashicorp was 75% domestic at IPO, with Confluent 68% and Gitlab 83%), but will probably need to develop both geographically and vertically - the [top-listed use cases](https://temporal.io/use-cases) are each large categories on their own, with significant (e.g. government, finance, healthcare, energy and industrials) verticals not yet represented, and there are [more](https://web.archive.org/web/20210428212024/temporal.io/usecases) not yet fully developed.

 ### Everything As Code

-As a developer's understanding of Temporal grows, the stated benefits and applied use cases tend to shift from the basic promises on reliability and observability, to its ability to offer general purpose orchestration, automation and human-in-the-loop interaction.
+As a developer's understanding of Temporal grows, the benefits and applied use cases tend to shift from the basic promises of reliability and observability, to its ability to offer general purpose orchestration, automation and human-in-the-loop interaction.

 I am really impressed by the [Datadog case study](https://docs.temporal.io/blog/how-datadog-ensures-database-reliability-with-temporal/#outcomes) for spelling this out: "With Temporal, a single Workflow not only replaces the manual steps but also the need for a human to be monitoring it....
 We've done things that we likely wouldn't have done without Temporal."
 Similar has been mentioned at [Descript](https://docs.temporal.io/blog/descript-case-study#whats-next) and [Box](https://docs.temporal.io/blog/temporal-a-central-brain-for-box#whats-next).